 For example, the above is a summary of a call that I had, discussing a content writer position in my startup, Sybill.
 As you can see, it’s not really a summary.

 Fireflies.ai is another popular meeting transcription software with a slick UI.
-It excels in the number of integrations it has to meeting providers, and the number of supported languages.
+It excels in the number of integrations it has with meeting providers, and the number of supported languages.
 Let’s look at the summaries now:

 As you can see, the summary includes a few key pointers from the meeting.
 It’s a pretty good starting point for summarizing general-purpose meetings.
 You can read more about their summarization and how they compare in their own article.